Gentleman (character)

 The Gentleman (Gustav Fiers) is a supervillain and an enemy of the Marvel Comics superhero Spider-Man.
 The character first appeared in a trilogy of Spider-Man novels written by Adam-Troy Castro before appearing within the comic books themselves.

 The Gentleman appeared in The Amazing Spider-Man (2012) and The Amazing Spider-Man 2 (2014), portrayed by Michael Massee.

 Publication history

 The Gentleman was introduced in Adam-Troy Castro's novel, Spider-Man: The Gathering of the Sinister Six.
-His brother, Karl Fiers, murdered Spider-Man's parents.
+His brother, Karl Fiers, killed Spider-Man's parents.
 The Gentleman appears in the novels Spider-Man: Revenge of the Sinister Six, and Spider-Man: Secret of the Sinister Six, in which he was killed off.

 The character made his comic Book debut in Civil War II: Kingpin #4, published in October 2016 as part of the "Civil War II" storyline.